 (d) The signature of the appellant and date the appeal is being submitted.

 7.5.1 The imposition of sanctions may be deferred during the pendency of appellate proceedings, at the discretion of the person(s) reviewing the appeal, upon written request of the respondent.

 7.5.2 Appeals will be decided on the record of the original proceedings.
 New hearings will not be conducted on appeal.
 However, the person(s) reviewing the appeal may choose to ask the parties to submit written statements of their positions on appeal, beyond the information in the appeal notice.
-If the hearing body is alleged to have violated these Procedures, a written response may be solicited from the hearing body or the Advisor on its behalf.
-Any such written statements from the parties or Advisor must be drawn on information in the record; they cannot include new information or facts bearing on responsibility that were not presented at the hearing.
+If the University Housing decision-maker is alleged to have violated these Procedures, a written response may be solicited from the University Housing decision-maker.
+Any such written statements from the parties or decision-maker must be drawn on information in the record; they cannot include new information or facts bearing on responsibility that were not presented at the hearing.
 These written statements become part of the record.
 Any decision to allow new information in the appeals process will be made by the person(s) reviewing the appeal.